iotexproject/iotex-analyser/README.md

 }
 ```

-The following code `simple/simple.go` demonstrates how to write a plugin
+The following code (included in `simple/simple.go`) demonstrates how to write a simple plugin:
 ```go
 package main